BrunoSalerno/trafiklab_service_tracker/README.md

 # trafiklab_service_tracker

-This tool fetches current journeys information from TrafikLab APIs.
-The information is only available for Stockholm, Sweden.
+This tool fetches information about current journeys of a given transit route using the TrafikLab APIs.
+The data is only available for Stockholm, Sweden.
+The script logs every one minute the expected and actual time of departure/arrival by stop and for all the current journeys of the route.
+When each journey finishes, the final data is appended in a CSV file.

 ## Usage
 ```